bnj35/algo_TimeComplexity/README.md

 ## 🌱 Smart Grid Energy Balancing Algorithm

-This project implements and compares different algorithms to solve the **Two-Sum problem** for Smart Grid energy balancing, finding two energy production surplus values that sum to a target demand value.
+This school project implements and compares different algorithms to solve the **Two-Sum problem** for Smart Grid energy balancing, finding two energy production surplus values that sum to a target demand value.

 ### 📋 Problem Statement

-Your company, LoGreenTech Solutions, develops energy management software for Smart Grid districts.
+LoGreenTech Solutions, develops energy management software for Smart Grid districts.
 The system needs to dynamically balance energy supply and demand by finding two production surplus values that sum to a target demand value.

 The challenge: **Real-time performance requirements** make brute force approaches unsuitable for large datasets.